avtraino/rmDropboxIcon/README.md

 __1. Why `touch` then `rm`?__

-  On my machine, I can `rm` the file manually in the Terminal, but for some reason the script doesn't recognize that the file exists when using `rm`.
+  _On my machine_, I can `rm` the file manually in the Terminal, but for some reason the script doesn't recognize that the file exists when using `rm`.
 Using `touch` first creates an identical file, then `rm` can delete both of them.
 I'm honestly not sure why this happens, I just tinkered until I found something that worked but didn't risk deleting other files.